 Magna tiles last a lifetime and provide hours of creative play.

-Q-BA-Maze 2.0 helps children embrace their creativity while designing engineering wonders.
+The Q-BA-Maze 2.0 stunt set helps children embrace their creativity while designing engineering wonders.

-Awhile back, I had the pleasure of meeting Andrew Newman, author of Conscious Bedtime Stories.
+A few years ago, I had the pleasure of meeting Andrew Newman, author of Conscious Bedtime Stories.
 His books have been a hit at our household.
-They inspire valuable lessons and are filled with love and wisdom.
-A perfect way to connect with your child at the end of the day.
+They inspire valuable lessons and include plenty of love and wisdom.
+They remain the perfect way to connect with your child at the end of the day.

 A fun and bright kids yoga mat is also a great addition to any child’s room.

-Maps and globes encourage global learning and a sense of wonder.
+Maps and globes that encourage global learning and a sense of wonder.

-This one transforms into a constellations map at night for double the magic.
+This globe transforms into a constellations map at night for double the magic.

 A Little Passports Subscription is also a perfect gift for little explorers.

-Imagine your child’s delight each month when they receive a new box filled with fun and educational activities, toys, and souvenirs from a different part of the globe.
+Imagine your child’s delight each month when they receive a new box filled with fun and educational activities, toys, and souvenirs from different parts of the globe.
 Little Passports’ award-winning subscriptions will get your kids excited about travel.
 They’ve partnered with educators and parents to deliver adventure and discovery each month.
-Kits are geared towards kids ages 5 – 10 and subscriptions can be ordered for 1 month, 3 months, 6 months or a year.
+Kits appeal to kids between the ages of 5 and 10 years old, and subscriptions come in one-month-, three-month-, six-month-, or 12-month-long commitments.

 Don’t forget National Geographic books like this Little Kids First Big Book of the World…